Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Determination of Utility Profile

-if the agent is risk-averse.
-For a graph illustration, see Figure~\ref{fig:optimization_af_risk_neutral} and \ref{fig:optimization_af_risk_averse} in Appendix~\ref{sec:opt_profile_af}.
 Note that if the line $y = x$ has no intersection with the implementable set $\gF$, the two equality-based social utility function, egalitarian social welfare and approximated fairness, are equivalent in the sense that the optimal utility profile would be the same.